-The Family Justice Clinic (FJC) provides survivors of domestic violence with direct representation as well as legal and extra-legal support.
-The FJC works cooperatively with courts, the prosecution and criminal defense bars, social service agencies, private attorneys and others to provide survivors with holistic solutions to domestic violence-related issues.
-The FJC maintains an off-campus office and operates year-round as a fully-functioning community service provider.
+The Jane W. Wilson Family Justice Clinic provides survivors of domestic violence with direct representation as well as legal and extra-legal support.
+The Wilson Family Justice Clinic works cooperatively with courts, the prosecution and criminal defense bars, social service agencies, private attorneys and others to provide survivors with holistic solutions to domestic violence-related issues.
+The clinic maintains an off-campus office and operates year-round as a fully-functioning community service provider.

-FJC students perform a full range of legal work including but not limited to phone intake and client screening, in-person client interviews, fact and background investigation, records search and retrieval, case planning and hearing preparation, negotiation and litigation.
+School of Law students perform a full range of legal work including but not limited to phone intake and client screening, in-person client interviews, fact and background investigation, records search and retrieval, case planning and hearing preparation, negotiation and litigation.
 Both 2L and 3L students who are certified under the Student Practice Act may negotiate and litigate cases for clients in local courts.
-FJC students also work together with clients to develop strategies and solutions for addressing related extra-legal challenges the clients may face
+Wilson Family Justice Clinic students also work together with clients to develop strategies and solutions for addressing related extra-legal challenges the clients may face.

 Course Information & Requirements

-FJC students participate in a weekly classroom seminars and periodic staff meetings.
+Jane W. Wilson Family Justice Clinic students participate in a weekly classroom seminars and periodic case rounds.
 Readings for the seminars may include cases, news articles, novels and longer non-fiction works.
 In the seminar, students use the readings and discussions to learn state and federal domestic relations and family violence-related laws, as well as the skills required for effective practice in the field.
 Students also learn to analyze relevant community and practical concerns.
-Staff meetings provide students and the managing attorney opportunities to discuss individual clients and callers and to review active case files,
+Case rounds provide students and the professor opportunities to discuss individual clients and callers and to review active case files.

 How to Apply

-Students must submit a written application prior to enrolling in the Family Justice Clinic.
+Students must submit a written application prior to enrolling in the Jane W. Wilson Family Justice Clinic.
 After the applications are screened, students may be interviewed.
-Before registration, students will be either invited to enroll in the FJC or notified that they have been placed on a waiting list.
-The FJC can enroll up to eight students per semester.
-The Family Justice Clinic is available in the Spring, Summer and Fall semesters to (rising) 2L and 3L students.
+Before registration, students will be either invited to enroll in the Wilson Family Justice Clinic or notified that they have been placed on a waiting list.
+The Jane W. Wilson Family Justice Clinic can enroll up to eight students per semester.
+The clinic is available in the spring and fall semesters to (rising) 2L and 3L students.